Skidlz/Pearl-Drum-X-MIDI-retrofit/README.md

 ### Use
 The boards starts up in "MIDI learn" mode, and loads default settings for each voice.
 The board will assign itself to the first channel it receives a message on.
 The notes that it responds to, and the voice defaults are hard-coded in the firmware.

+### Atmega328p
+The fuse bits of the Atmega328p need to be set for an external 16MHz crystal oscillator.
+The chips default to using the internal osc, and the firmware does not support this.
+The following values can be programmed with avrdude: L:0xFF, H:0xD9, E:0xFF

 ### Schematic
 ![Schematic](/sch/Pearl%20MIDI%20schematic.png)